fpryor33/ConleyDynamics.jl/docs/src/man/guide.md

 merging, the younger interval gets killed, and the older one continues to live.
 Similarly in higher dimensions.

-## Forman Vector Fields and Connecting Orbits
+## Forman Vector Fields and Isolated Invariant Sets

 ![A first Forman vector field](img/tutorialforman.png)